DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration/index.md

 However, the only API exposed by the Unity framework is the [sendMessageToGOWithName()](https://docs.unity3d.com/Manual/UnityasaLibrary-iOS.html) method.

-This is **not** good.
+This is **not good**.
 It only take a string argument.

-What happens if I need to send a vertex buffer?
+What happens if we need to send a vertex buffer?
 Something heavy?

 For my use case, I have a lot of heavy data I want Unity to access without any copy.
 I decided to re-use what we did in the [Unity to native section](#communication-unity-to-native) to achieve that.

-The idea is simple.
-We call a function from the native app, and we give it as an argument a function pointer on the Unity side.
+The idea is simple: we call a function declared in the native app with a function pointer declared in the Unity side.
 The native app can save this function pointer and call it later.

+{{< hint info >}}

-Obviously, Unity and the native app can only communicate using C data structures: raw pointers, struct, etc...
+Obviously, you will only be able to exchange C data structure between Unity scripts and the native app: raw pointers, struct, etc...

+{{< /hint >}}

 Let's modify the Objective-C code to expose such a function: